-This goal was updated in Carrboro's Community Climate Action Plan in October 2020; the previous adopted goal was 50% reduction in greenhouse gas emissions by 2025.
+This goal was updated in Carrboro's Community Climate Action Plan in October 2020; the previously adopted goal was 50% reduction in greenhouse gas emissions by 2025.
 The goal refers to community-wide greenhouse gas emissions, not only emissions due to municipal operations.

-Strategy 1.1: Reduce greenhouse gas emissions from motor automobile use by 80% by 2030 (CCAP 2020).
+Strategy 1.1: Reduce greenhouse gas emissions from motor automobile use by 80% by 2030.

 Transportation is a significant source of greenhouse gas emissions.
 Automobiles that use gasoline emit greenhouse gasses because the energy source comes from fossil fuels which are rich in carbon.
-The same is true of electric vehicles unless the electricity to charge them are created from renewable energy.
-Increased density and infrastructure around mixed-use residential and commercial areas, and accessible alternatives to single-occupancy vehicle travel methods to points of interest, could reduce community emissions due to transportation.
+The same is true of electric vehicles (EVs) unless the electricity to charge EVs is created from renewable energy.
+Increased density and infrastructure around mixed-use residential and commercial areas and alternatives to single-occupancy vehicle travel can reduce community emissions due to transportation.
 Mixed-use areas and transportation options must be widely accessible, affordable, and meet a variety of household needs and preferences.

-- a) Refer to Transportation project 2.1.a - b) Provide a variety of public transit options (buses, small buses, vans, etc) and increase opportunities for alternatively fueled vehicles (Community Meeting 2020).
-Relatedly, improve vanpool and carpool options for commuters and seek funding opportunities from Triangle TDM (CCAP 2014).
+- A Refer to Transportation project 2.1.a - B Provide a variety of public transit options (buses, small buses, vans, etc.) and increase opportunities for alternatively fueled vehicles.
+Relatedly, improve vanpool and carpool options for commuters and seek funding opportunities from the Triangle Transportation Demand Management (TDM) Program.

-The Triangle TDM provides funding opportunities for alternatives to automobile use.
-Staff should allocate time to understand these opportunities and align these to community desires for a variety of public transit options.
-A variety of public transit options may increase service hours while managing concerns of largely empty typically sized buses.
+The Triangle TDM Program provides funding opportunities for alternatives to automobile use.
+Staff should allocate time to understand these opportunities and align them to community desires for a variety of public transit options.
+A variety of public transit options may help extend service hours while managing concerns of empty buses.

-c) Support adoption of electric vehicles by requiring EV charging stations, infrastructure, and spaces at popular destinations.
-(CCAP 2020).
+C Support adoption of electric vehicles by requiring EV charging stations, infrastructure, and reserved spaces at popular destinations and expanding charging options outdoors and at rental properties.

 As of June 8, 2021, the LUO requires EV charging stations in new developments.
 Assess where EV charging stations would benefit drivers without displacing current residents from their homes by triggering gentrification.
 Popular destinations may include downtown Carrboro or recreational locations.
-Including EV charging stations in new developments can entice environmentally friendly households to reside there.
-Additionally, research car-sharing electric vehicle programs, so that those who cannot afford their own vehicle can make use of the charging infrastructure as well.
+Including EV charging stations in new developments (owner- and renter-occupied) can entice environmentally friendly households to reside there.
+Evaluate car-sharing electric vehicle programs so that those who cannot afford their own vehicle can make use of charging infrastructure as well.

-Strategy 1.2: 80% reduction 2010 levels of community greenhouse emissions attributed to Carrboro buildings by 2030 (CCAP 2020).
+Strategy 1.2: Reduce community greenhouse emissions attributed to Carrboro buildings by 80% from 2010 levels by 2030.